erikbrgr/conductor-es7-postgres/README.md

    `run-local` runs against an in-memory database, so data is lost when the server terminates.
 This configuration is useful for testing or demo only.

    `run-local-postgres` runs Conductor against your local instance of PostgreSQL.
+On the PostgreSQL instance, you will need to initialize a user, password and create database for conductor to use

 The files `docker-compose.yaml` and `docker-compose-postgres.yaml` define the required environment variables to connect to Elasticsearch and PostgreSQL.